jrenning/Midterm_Project_CS_3980/README.md

 # Project

-This project is a simple recommendation list application that contains data about the name and type.
+This project is a simple recommendation list application that contains data about the name and type of media.
 It also optionally contains a description and link.

 This project contains two main sections those being the frontend and the backend.